Where Some Ideas Are Stranger Than Others...

 Recently I have been engaged in an Edward Tufte read-a-thon, primarily in hard copy since his four excellent books on the visual representation of data are well worth it.
 In perusing his website, I stumbled over his post, Touchscreens Have No Hand.
 The comments on the post were in several cases puzzling, but indicative of different preferred learning modes between the commenters and Tufte himself.
 Currently mainstream north american culture is hostile to touching and movement, and this was reflected in the nature of several of the comments.
 Tufte's article includes among its own links a reference to A Brief Rant on the Future of Interaction Design by Bret Victor.
 Together, Tufte and Victor's arguments directly inspired this essay or rather, sketch of an essay.
 My purpose is not to rant about interaction design (though I enjoy ranting as much as the next person, see the Thoughtpieces on what's wrong and what's right about the web), but to try ferreting out the model of body and mind the mainstream ideas about interaction design are based on.

 In trying to understand who most interaction designers are designing for these days, many of us have seen mock ups and simulations of what "the future of technology" is supposed to be like.
 These are very risky things to make, as Isaac Asimov's collection of French postcards imagining En L'An 2000 make clear in a way that is gently funny.
 But the best and most eloquent way to see the current view of the future in many of these designer's minds is to have a look at Bret Victor's article in full.
 For this essay, I am going to quote it, and in particular I am going to quote his brilliant illustration that starts the article.
 Victor argues that this vision is not actually visionary, but timid.
 He has many good points along that line, and that is the primary focus of his article.
 However, here, let's go back to who is implied by this sort of approach.
 The point right now is solely about how people interact with the devices, with no consideration of the speciously named "internet of things" (more accurately designated internet of more surveillance).
 All of the people shown use and activate the devices by touch, most often with a single finger, perhaps up to three.
 This seems to valorize touch rather than devalue it.
 Except, the next big thing in touchscreen devices is being able to tell them what to do and thereby reduce the amount of physical contact required to operate them.
+Even the future visions of many science fiction movies that feature "gestural computing" are careful to show a transparent view screen that the (always white) operator never actually touches.
 Then there is the odd hybrid of so-called "virtual reality" in which for all the haptic feedback a person may derive from gloves or eventual bodysuits if such things are ever made, what they will not be doing is touching real people or objects or moving much beyond the short radius allowed by the wires or reception of their apparatus.

 Perhaps this seems counterintuitive.
 After all, a key motivation in the design of laptops and the crippled computers that now serve as tablets and cell phones was to reduce their size.
 The reduced size has a whole range of benefits of course, including portability and reduced cost.
 However, this seems to have led to a pathological dislike of switches, and an insistence that everything should be done by software even if there actually may be good reasons not to.
 For instance, on my own cell phone, there are four buttons, none of which are easy to feel without looking, placed on a completely symmetrical device.
 I am now used to them, but any level of hurry or distraction forces me to look for where they are.
 They are lousy buttons.
 They have to be pressed precisely to make them work, are triggered all too easily when the device is in a bag or pocket, which is especially maddening because such care is required to activate them with your fingers, and the main button for waking the screen often doesn't work.
 Or consider my laptop.
 There are several devices in it that for security and energy management reasons would be better managed by physical switches: the web cam, bluetooth, wifi, ethernet, and the volume of the speakers.
 My machine is also old enough to have an infrared sensor, which should also be controllable by a physical switch.
-It would be faster for me to manage these by well-placed physical switches than the ridiculous song and dance I have to do with drop down menus now.
+It would be faster for me to manage these by well-placed physical switches than the ridiculous song and dance I have to do with drop down menus, strangely hidden text boxes and passwords now.
+All this for a specific feature that I have never found useful, even though it was supposed to be great for use with a remote control – the sort of thing you use to avoid touching the computer!

 This is not to say that interface designs that minimize the need for use of the hands or switch manipulation don't have their place.
 There are of course excellent reasons to have them, especially to improve the accessibility and utility of all sorts of devices, not just electronics, for people who are working around disabilities.
 However, smooth glass screens aren't the be all end all answer there, either, especially if you happen to be someone who has no or reduced vision.